boxyhq/website/docs/jackson/deploy/env-variables.md

 The following env vars are used to configure the directory sync feature.

+`GOOGLE_CLIENT_` env vars are only applicable if you are using Google Workspace as a directory sync provider.

 ### **GOOGLE_CLIENT_ID**

 The Google authentication client ID.
-This is only needed if you are using Google Workspace as a directory sync provider.

 NPM library option: `dsync.providers.google.clientId`

 ### **GOOGLE_CLIENT_SECRET**

 The Google authentication client secret.
-This is only needed if you are using Google Workspace as a directory sync provider.

 NPM library option: `dsync.providers.google.clientSecret`

 ### **GOOGLE_REDIRECT_URI**

 The URI to redirect to after completing the authentication request.
-This is only needed if you are using Google Workspace as a directory sync provider.

 NPM library option: `dsync.providers.google.callbackUrl`